Owning a bird

 The Act requires that a 'pet shop' must be located in a permanent location, and open not less than five days a week (excluding public holidays).

-The Wildlife Act 1975 amnesty for specified species of native Australian birds has been established in conjunction with the Department of Environment, Land, Water and Planning (DELWP).
+The Wildlife Act 1975 amnesty for specified species of native Australian birds has been established in conjunction with the Department of Energy, Environment and Climate Action.
 However, exotic birds have never been included in the amnesty and the sale of exotic species from bird sales has been a long-standing contravention of the Act.

-Please visit the DELWP website for further information on native bird ownership or contact DELWP on 136 186.
+Please visit the DEECA website for further information on native bird ownership or contact us on 136 186.

 Introducing a new bird